StackVista/stackstate-docs/stackpacks/integrations/traefik.md

 {% endtab %}
 {% endtabs %}

-In Docker or Kubernetes, set the following environment variable for the StackState Agent
+In Docker or Kubernetes, set the following environment variable for the Rancher Observability Agent

 ```text
 STS_LOG_LEVEL: "DEBUG"